-- Their leadership or authority is connected to the accomplishing of their task.
+- Their leadership or authority is connected to the accomplishing of their tasks.
 They have charge over their ministry once it is defined by the elders (i.e. in the case of these seven men, their charge was to organize and maintain the benevolent ministry of food distribution to the widows in the church).

 - There are no deacons without specific tasks.
 Since the word and the context refer to the one who does a specific job, when there is no job, there is no deacon.
-However, a deacon can be given charge over a small task and still be a deacon (for example, counting, cleaning an area, etc.) What determines the office is the qualification of the man, his choice and his confirmation and the fact that he has a job to do.
+However, a deacon can be given charge over a small task and still be a deacon (for example, counting the collection, cleaning an area, etc.).
+What determines the office are the qualifications of the man, his choice by the congregation, confirmation by the elders and the fact that he has a specific job to do.
 A congregation can have 20 deacons so long as they qualify and have work to do.

 Let us examine a final passage of Scripture regarding deacons.

 I Timothy 3:8-13

 This passage gives us some insight as to the basic qualifications necessary to be considered for this role as well as their standing in the body and how they were chosen.

 - Vs. 1-7 - Paul has outlined the basic qualifications for elders in the Lord's church.
 He immediately follows with qualifications for deacons.